ansys/pyprimemesh/doc/source/contributing/index.rst

 ----------
 Licensing
 ----------

-All contributed code will be licensed under The MIT License found in the repository.
+All contributed code are licensed under The MIT License found in the repository.
-If you did not write the code yourself, it is your responsibility to ensure that the existing license is compatible and included in the contributed files or you can obtain permission from the original author to relicense the code.
+If you did not write the code yourself, ensure that the existing license is compatible and included in the contributed files or you can obtain permission from the original author to relicense the code.